If you have a question that isn’t answered here or in PsyArXiv’s policies page, please email psyarxiv@improvingpsych.org.

 How do journals deal with preprints?

 Journals differ in terms of how they deal with the posting of preprints.
-Prior to uploading a manuscript to PsyArXiv, you should review the policies of any journal you are considering as an outlet (SHERPA/RoMEO is a database containing the policies of most journals).
+Prior to uploading a manuscript to PsyArXiv, you should review the policies of any journal you are considering as an outlet (Jisc’s Open Policy Finder is a database containing the policies of most journals).
 Usually, preprints that do not include changes made as a part of the journal editorial and reviewing process may be made available through PsyArXiv.
-In some cases journals allow edited versions of a paper accepted for publication to be made available on a preprint server; however, the publisher’s version (i.e., that which includes formatting, layout, etc.) will likely remain the property of the journal (and thus not available for posting to PsyArXiv), except in the case of open-access journals.
-Authors can also negotiate for permission to post their preprints using tools such as the SPARC Author Addendum.
+In some cases journals allow edited versions of a paper accepted for publication to be made available on a preprint server; however, the publisher’s version (i.e., that which includes formatting, logos, layout, etc.) will likely remain the property of the journal (and thus cannot be posted to PsyArXiv).
+There might be exceptions in the case of open-access journals, and authors can also negotiate for permission to post their preprints using tools such as the SPARC Author Addendum.
+However, we suggest posting a version of your manuscript that is clearly not the journal version; a version that is difficult to distinguish from the copyrighted version may be rejected by a moderator, which will delay the moderation process for your preprint.

 What were the motivations for creating PsyArXiv?